Conducting an HR assessment

 The SBA offers resources for small businesses, including guides on HR topics, such as hiring, managing employees, and complying with labor laws.
 Visit www.sba.gov for more information.

-Remember, when using online resources, always check if the source is credible.
-Make sure the information is up-to-date and applies to your business and location.
+When using online resources check if the source is credible, information is up-to-date and applies to your business and location.

 The information contained here is for educational purposes only and is not intended to constitute legal, tax, or financial advice.